 Transparently communicate project expectations with stakeholders using these practical solutions:

-- Make status reports easy to access.
+- Make weekly status reports easy to access.
 Give stakeholders their own view of your project dashboard that displays the most up to date data at-a-glance information.
 This saves time emailing on new information back and forth.